Kenion History, Family Crest & Coats of Arms

 Early Origins of the Kenion family

-Lancashire where Lord Kenyon's family are descended from the Kenyons of Peele and their surname is doubtless derived from the township of Kenyon in that shire.
-CITATION[CLOSE]
+The surname Kenion was first found in Lancashire where Lord Kenyon's family are descended from the Kenyons of Peele and their surname is doubtless derived from the township of Kenyon in that shire.

 Early History of the Kenion family

 This web page shows only a small excerpt of our Kenion research.
 Another 81 words (6 lines of text) covering the years 1812, 1869 and 1848 are included under the topic Early Kenion History in all our PDF Extended History products and printed products wherever possible.